 How To Avoid Scratches In The Future

-You may also consider purchasing a camera lens protector while purchasing a screen protector for your tablet.
-It works similarly to a screen protector.
-Except it protects your sensitive back camera from damage.
+You may also consider purchasing a camera lens protector.
+It works similarly to a screen protector and protects your sensitive back camera from damage.

 They are available in a variety of shades, so you can adapt them to the hue of your phone or choose a transparent one.